Resident234/php.net/pages/www.php.net_sqlite3.exec.php.md

-I was getting &quot;database locked&quot; all the time until I found out some features of sqlite3 must be set by using SQL special instructions (i.e. using PRAGMA keyword).
-For instance, what apparently solved my problem with &quot;database locked&quot; was to set journal_mode to &apos;wal&apos; (it is defaulting to &apos;delete&apos;, as stated here: https://www.sqlite.org/wal.html (see Activating&#xA0; And Configuring WAL Mode)).

-So basically what I had to do was creating a connection to the database and setting journal_mode with the SQL statement.
-Example:
+I was getting "database locked" all the time until I found out some features of sqlite3 must be set by using SQL special instructions (i.e. using PRAGMA keyword).
+For instance, what apparently solved my problem with "database locked" was to set journal_mode to &apos;wal&apos; (it is defaulting to &apos;delete&apos;, as stated here: https://www.sqlite.org/wal.html (see Activating  And Configuring WAL Mode)).<br><br>So basically what I had to do was creating a connection to the database and setting journal_mode with the SQL statement.
+Example:<br><br>

 ```
 <?php